Skip to content

 Must-Try Monthly Bullet Journal Dashboards

 The monthly dashboard can be the main hub for bullet journaling.
-Checking it everyday means checking off your to-do list, making progress on goals, and creating a time capsule to look back on.
+Checking it every day means crossing off tasks from your to-do list, making progress on goals, and creating a time capsule to look back on.
+Without my bullet journal monthly spreads, I honestly feel lost.

 But what goes into a monthly dashboard?
 How do you even determine what’s important enough for you to include in your monthly bullet journal spreads?